-I fell for Gallo Pinto, the black beans and rice that is a national dish (and treasure) on a trip to Costa Rica.
-I’ve been smitten ever since!
+I fell for Gallo Pinto, this black beans and rice recipe, on a trip to Costa Rica.
+I’ve been smitten with Costa Rica food and their national dish (and treasure) ever since!

 We met in Costa Rica.